nautim/digitalspacesciencespo/README.md

 ![img1](Ratio-of-positive-sentiments-for-assaults.jpeg)

 We then proceeded by investigating the words that appeared most frequently in the tweets identified as either positive or negative.
-As evidenced by Image 3, the most frequent words in negative tweets are _‘raciste’, ‘ennemi’, ‘extreme’, and ‘anti’_.
+As evidenced by Image 3, the most frequent words in negative tweets are "raciste", "ennemi", "extreme", and "anti".
 It is also interesting to note that the word ‘droite’ is employed rather frequently in negative tweets.
-On the other hand, we can observe that the words most frequently appearing in positive tweets are _‘aime’, ‘paix’, ‘libre’, and ‘bonne’_.
-Also, in this case it was quite interesting to note that the word _‘prophete’_ appears among the most frequent.
+On the other hand, we can observe that the words most frequently appearing in positive tweets are "aime" "paix", "libre", and "bonne".
+Also, in this case it was quite interesting to note that the word "prophete" appears among the most frequent.

 Image 3: Differences in word frequency in positive and negative tweets